ZoneMinder/zmeventnotification/docs/guides/principles.rst

 .. sidebar:: Configuration files

     This may be a good place to talk about configuration files.
-The ES has many customizations that are controlled by ``/etc/zm/zmeventnotification.ini``.
+The ES has many customizations that are controlled by ``/etc/zm/zmeventnotification.yml``.
 If you are using hooks, they are controlled by ``/etc/zm/objectconfig.yml``.
-Both these files use ``/etc/zm/secrets.ini`` to move personal information away from config files.
+Both these files use ``/etc/zm/secrets.yml`` to move personal information away from config files.
 Study both these ini files well.
 They are heavily commented for your benefit.

 2: Detecting New Events
 -----------------------------
 Once the ES is up and running, it uses shared memory to know when new events are reported by ZM.
 Basically, ZM writes data to shared memory (SHM) whenever a new event is detected.
 The ES regularly polls this memory to detect new events.
 This has 2 important side effects:

 * The ES *must* run on the same server that ZM is running on.
 If you are using a multi-server system, you need an ES *per* server.
 * If an event starts and ends before the ES checks SHM, this event may be missed.
-If you are seeing that happening, reduce ``event_check_interval`` in ``zmeventnotification.ini``.
+If you are seeing that happening, reduce ``event_check_interval`` in ``zmeventnotification.yml``.
 By default this is set to 5 seconds, which means events that open and close in a span of 5 seconds have a potential of being missed, if they start immediately after the ES checks for new events.

 .. _when_event_starts: